IGNF/myria3d/docs/source/tutorials/prepare_dataset.md

 > Legacy: Detailed instruction to create a compatible dataset from Swiss data is given in [this repo](https://github.com/CharlesGaydon/Colorize-SwissSURFACE3D-Lidar).

 You may want to implement your own logic, which then needs to be specified in `_get_data_preparation_parser` and `main` so that it can be used via the CLI to prepare a new dataset (see section below).
-The loading logic must additionnaly be referenced by the hydra config parameter `datamodule.dataset_description.load_las_func`.
+The loading logic must additionnaly be referenced by the hydra config parameter `dataset_description.load_las_func`.

 ## Data preparation